scottgriv/sql-mssql_openjson_example/README.md

 <h1 align="center">Microsoft SQL Server OPENJSON Example</h1>

+A example query that demonstrates how to use the `OPENJSON` function in `Microsoft SQL Server`.

 `OPENJSON` is a table-valued function that parses `JSON` text and returns objects and properties from the `JSON` input as rows and columns. `OPENJSON` provides a rowset view over a `JSON` document that is useful for applying relational operators like `PIVOT` and `UNPIVOT`. `OPENJSON` can be used as the target of an `INSERT`, `UPDATE`, or `DELETE` statement, just like a regular table or view.

 ---------------